Avicii: Mental health awareness

+On 26 March 2019, Bergling's family launched a mental illness and suicide prevention foundation, named after the late DJ, the Tim Bergling Foundation.
+The foundation works internationally and aims to educate people and businesses on the issues surrounding suicide and mental health.
+The foundation also works to tackle climate change, manage business development, and conserve endangered species.
+Since 2019, a number of music industry figures cited Avicii's death as a reason for the increased mental health awareness in the industry.

 Museum

 On 9 June 2020, it was announced that an Avicii Tribute Museum would open in Stockholm in the summer of 2021.
 The renamed Avicii Experience was opened in February 2022 by Prince Carl Phillip and Princess Sofia, alongside Bergling's father Klas, in Space Stockholm, a new digital culture centre near Sergels torg.
-The museum features reconstructions of Bergling's childhood bedroom and Los Angeles mansion, as well as offering recordings of Avicii's most popular work and unreleased music.
+The museum features reconstructions of Bergling's childhood bedroom and Los Angeles mansion, as well as offering recordings of Avicii's most popular work and the ability to remix them, as well as unreleased music.

 The museum was the idea of Bergling's parents, who wanted to give fans a place to remember and celebrate the work of their late son and learn about his process for creating music.
-The interactive museum also includes exhibitions from various stages in Bergling's life, including a simulation of the high paced lifestyle he experienced before his retirement from touring in 2016, which are designed to give visitors an understanding of the health issues faced by the star.
+The interactive museum also includes exhibitions from various stages in Bergling's life, including a simulation of the high-paced lifestyle he experienced before his retirement from touring in 2016, which are designed to give visitors an understanding of the health issues faced by the star.
 Exhibitions are also dedicated to raising the awareness of mental health problems in young people and the wider music industry.